open-metadata/OpenMetadata/openmetadata-docs/content/quick-start/local-deployment.md

 - Install [Ubuntu 20.04](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71)
 - Install [Docker for Windows](https://www.docker.com/products/docker-desktop)
   - Once installed, please follow the steps [here](https://docs.docker.com/desktop/windows/wsl/) and complete all the pre-requisites for a seamless installation and deployment.
-  - After completition of the pre-requisites, please install `python3-pip` and `python3-venv` on your ubuntu system.
+  - After completion of the pre-requisites, please install `python3-pip` and `python3-venv` on your Ubuntu system.
-    - Command: `apt install python3-pip  python3-venv` (please ensure that you have the priviledge to install packages, if not, please use super user.)
+    - Command: `apt install python3-pip  python3-venv` (Ensure that you have the priviledge to install packages, if not, please use Super User.)

 </Collapse>